vmware/vic-product/docs/user_doc/vic_vsphere_admin/service_status.md

   - Embedded file server: `systemctl status fileserver.service`
   - Demo VCH Installer Wizard: `systemctl status engine_installer.service`

+        **NOTE**: The demo VCH installer wizard is deprecated in this release.

 **Result**

 The output shows the status of the service that you specified, as well as the most recent log entries.